divaprotocol/oracles/docs/Tellor.md

 To keep a max fee amount usd parameter unchanged, simply pass the current value as function parameter.

+## Reentrancy protection

+All state-modifying functions, including their batch versions, implement [openzeppelin's `nonReentrant` modifier][openzeppelin-reentrancy-guard] to protect against reentrancy attacks, with the exception of governance related functions.

 # Events

 ## TipAdded

-Emitted when the tip is added.
+Emitted when a tip is added via the [`addTip`](#addtip) function.

 ```
 event TipAdded(
-    uint256 poolId,         // The Id of an existing derivatives pool
+    uint256 poolId,         // The Id of the tipped pool
-    address tippingToken,   // Address of tipping token
+    address tippingToken,   // Tipping token address
-    uint256 amount,         // Tipping token amount
+    uint256 amount,         // Tipping token amount expressed as an integer with tipping token decimals
-    address tipper          // Address of user who adds the tip
+    address tipper          // Tipper address
 );
 ```